 For tables using Incremental Replication, data in the newly-synced column will be available only for rows added AFTER the column is synced.
 Existing rows must be backfilled to make the data available.

-If you need to backfill already-replicated rows with data from the newly syncing column, you can reset the table’s Replication Key.
-This will force a full re-sync of the table, populate the column in existing rows, and replicate new records.
+If you need to backfill already-replicated rows with data from the newly selected column, you can reset the table’s Replication Key.
+This will force a full re-replication of the table, populate the column in existing rows, and replicate new records.

-If you have questions or concerns about resetting Replication Keys, we encourage you to reach out to support before proceeding.
+If you have questions or concerns about resetting Replication Keys, reach out to support before proceeding.

 Replication Keys in database integrations can be reset at the integration or the table level.

-- At the integration level, the reset will clear the replication key value for ALL tables AND queue a full re-sync for all tables in the integration.
+- At the integration level, the reset will clear the replication key value for ALL tables AND queue a full re-replication for all tables in the integration.

-- At the table level, the reset will clear the replication key value AND queue a full re-sync for that table only.
+- At the table level, the reset will clear the replication key value AND queue a full re-replication for that table only.

 To reset Replication Keys, do the following: